-Regulation EU No 748/2012 determines the rules for the approval of design and production organisations.
-Part-21 subpart G of this regulation concerns the production of CAA aircraft or the associated components.
+Regulation (EU) No 748/2012 as retained (and amended in UK domestic law) under the European Union (Withdrawal) Act 2018 determines the rules for the approval of design and production organisations.
+Part-21 subpart G of this regulation concerns the production of Part 21 aircraft or the associated components.

 Organisations needing to change a Registered Company or Limited Liability Partnership (LLP) Number will require a new initial approval as it cannot be classed as a change to an existing approval.
-See CAP 562, Leaflet C-30 for further information.
+The Civil Aircraft Airworthiness Information and Procedures (CAP 562), Leaflet C-30 provides further information.

-- An organisation must have their principal place of business located in the UK and already hold a Part 21 Subpart G Approval.
+- The organisation must already hold a UK Part 21 Subpart G Approval.

-In cases where an organisation holds more than one approval and requires to make an application for a change of address which will affect each approval held, you can complete the change of address form which will cater for both BCAR and EASA approvals.
+In cases where an organisation holds more than one approval and requires to make an application for a change of address which will affect each approval held, you can complete the change of address form which will cater for both Part 21 aircraft and non-Part 21 aircraft approvals.
 (You will need to provide a copy of your amended expositions).

 Changes to the key personnel in an organisation must be notified to CAA.